-I tend to go to Starbucks at least once per day during the week, and only on the weekends if we go out shopping.
+I tend to go to Starbucks at least once per day during the work week.
+On the weekends, I go only if we are out shopping.
 There’s nothing better than perusing the new releases section at our favourite book store with a Starbucks in hand!

-It’s been a few years since I first posted this Sweetened Peach Iced Tea recipe, and today, I’m updating the post with some new photos.
+It’s been a few years since I first posted this Sweetened Peach Iced Tea.
+So, today, I’m updating the post with some new photos.
 I just remade this beverage again, and I thought why not just take some pictures to freshen up the look a bit.
 Nothing about the recipe has changed at all, so no worries if you’ve previously printed the recipe a year or two back.

 Now, since this post was published originally, I think Starbucks has stopped serving its peach tea – much to John.e’s dismay.
-Now, whenever we go there, he just has bottled water, because he only drinks tea at breakfast time, and he does not like the taste of coffee at all.
+Whenever we go now, he has bottled water.
+He only ever drinks tea at breakfast time, and he does not like the taste of coffee at all.
 (I know!!!
 I’m still flabbergasted after all these years!)

 Anyway, I decided to make this at-home version of peach iced tea for the first time back in 2015, and I’m glad I did!
 It was such a welcomed change from water, juice, or pop.
 (As I’m updating this right now, I’m thinking of how I should try to make more drinks at home.
 Maybe it would help to reduce how much Diet Coke I drink.)

-To make Sweetened Peach Iced Tea at home, all you need is 30 minutes of prep time, a few simple ingredients, and some patience to let the tea cool in the fridge before adding ice and serving.
-T be honest, I bet the only ingredient you will need to buy in order to make this drink, is peaches; I’m sure you already have sugar and tea in your pantry.
+To make Sweetened Peach Iced Tea at home, all you need is 30 minutes of prep time.
+It takes just a few simple ingredients and some patience to let the tea cool before adding ice and serving.
+To be honest, I bet the only ingredient you will need to buy in order to make this drink, is peaches; I’m sure you already have sugar and tea in your pantry.

 The ice will water down the iced tea way too much.
 Besides, since the beverage is rather hot to begin with, the ice you add will melt right away and the drink will still be rather warm – if not hot still!
-Like most good things in life, Dear Reader, patience is a must have when preparing Sweetened Peach Iced Tea.
+Like most good things in life, Dear Reader, patience is a must have when preparing this tea.